Has India's coronavirus vaccine diplomacy hit a hurdle? | DW | 22.03.2021

 The country recorded 46,951 new coronavirus infections on Sunday, of which 30,535 cases were reported in the western state of Maharashtra alone.

-The number of deaths reported nationwide crossed 200 for the first time since January 12, said the Health Ministry.
+The number of deaths reported nationwide crossed 200 for the first time since January 12, the Health Ministry said.

 "We definitely will need a bigger stock of vaccines before we expand coverage to other sections of society," a member of the National Expert Group on COVID-19 vaccine administration, told DW.